 Want maximum solar power on a tight budget?
-The right portable solar panel for you will obviously depend on how and where you plan on using it, but if you're looking for a solar panel for camping and off-road adventures, the Adventure Kings 250W Portable Solar Panel is well worth a look.
+The right portable solar panel for you depends on how and where you plan on using it, but if you're looking for a solar panel for camping and off-road adventures, the Adventure Kings 250W Portable Solar Panel is well worth a look.

-This 250W system is easy to transport, produces plenty of power, and is priced at less than $200.
-And with an average score of 4.4/5 from over 125 4WD Supacentre customers, it's our pick as the best portable solar panel.
+This 250W system is easy to transport, produces plenty of power and is priced at less than $200.
+With an average score of 4.4/5 from over 125 4WD Supacentre customers, it's our pick as the best portable solar panel.

-Designed for camping, caravanning and adventuring off the grid, this system features monocrystalline solar cells with five busbars.
-This allows them to churn out up to 13.74A of charge, while wiring, a USB port and a 12V/15A PWM regulator are built into the back of the panel.
+Designed for camping, caravanning and adventuring off the grid, this system features monocrystalline solar cells with 5 busbars.
+This allows them to churn out up to 13.74A of charge.
+Wiring, a USB port and a 12V/15A PWM regulator are built into the back of the panel.

-A 4.5-metre lead with plugs and alligator clips is included too, while an aluminium frame and adjustable alloy legs allow you to angle the panel to make the most of changing sunlight conditions.
-The system can also be folded away for compact storage, and comes with a padded handle and its very own carry bag.
+A 4.5m lead with plugs and alligator clips is included too.
+An aluminium frame and adjustable alloy legs allow you to angle the panel to make the most of changing sunlight conditions.
+The system can also be folded away for compact storage and comes with a padded handle and its own carry bag.

-It's also worth pointing out that this panel is sold in a range of different packages.
-For example, you can bundle it together with items like deep-cycle batteries, inverters, LED lights and even a fire pit, so it's worth shopping around to find out what's available.
+It's worth pointing out that this panel is sold in a range of different packages.
+For example, you can bundle it with items like deep-cycle batteries, inverters, LED lights and even a fire pit.
+It's good to shop around to find out what's available.

 Searching for the best portable solar panel to take on camping trips?
 There's a lot to like about this 200W solar mat from Hardkorr.

-It's tough and durable, provides plenty of power for all the essential equipment at your off-the-grid campsite, and is compatible with all types of lithium batteries.
-Throw in the fact that it's been well reviewed by consumers and pros alike, with an average rating of 4.8/5 from over 30 Google reviews, and it's our number-one pick as the best portable solar panel for camping.
+It's tough and durable, provides plenty of power for all the essential equipment at your off-the-grid campsite and is compatible with all types of lithium batteries.
+Throw in the fact that it's been well-reviewed by consumers and pros alike, with an average rating of 4.8/5 from over 30 Google reviews.
+It's our number 1 pick as the best portable solar panel for camping.